bacevicius/covid19-app/README.md

 ```
 This will start the application in production mode.

-It will build a production version of the frontend and serve it on the expess server.
+It will build a production version of frontend which will then be served by the express server.

 You can then access the app by going to http://localhost:3001/ in your browser.